fabasoad/setup-umka-action/README.md

   with:
     # (Optional) Umka version.
 Defaults to the latest version.
     version: "1.5.1"
+    # (Optional) If "false" skips installation if umka is already installed.
+If
+    # "true" installs umka in any case.
+Defaults to "false".
+    force: "false"
     # (Optional) GitHub token that is used to send requests to GitHub API such
     # as downloading asset.
 Defaults to the token provided by GitHub Actions
     # environment.